 Introduction

 Seafood is a globally integrated food commodity traded at 40 per cent internationally and the majority of global fish stocks are either fully- (58.1%) or over-exploited.
 Trade has a direct influence on the use of marine species.
 Expansion of the use of marine species due to international trade appears to take on several signature exploitation patterns.
 Therefore, knowledge on the patterns of trade expansion is useful to anticipate future use of marine species.
 Here, we connect spread of fisheries exploitation to global exports.
 We assess micro-drivers of trade expansion in fisheries.
 First, we assess the spatial spread of both global import and export networks on the per-country scale and relate them to fisheries exploitation.
-Second, we use regressions on global trade networks to assess how national characteristics affect the formation of new trade connections.
+Second, we use regressions on global trade networks to assess how national characteristics including XX, XX, and XX affect the formation of new trade connections.
 We find that the rapid expansion in fisheries trade since the 1990’s was also accompanied by an increase in the connectivity between trade-partners.
-Although the amount of trade partners has grown, the traded volume has remained relatively stable.
+Although the number of trade partners has grown, traded volume has remained relatively stable.
 Stock biomass is a predictor of the choice of new trade partners.

 Extended abstract (750-1000 words)